Men’s Dress Shirt Styles

 Your Torso Fit

 A dress shirt should never be loose or baggy.
 It should fit your torso like a glove, with the buttons laying flat on your chest.
-Don’t wear a shirt with buttons that are struggling to open and showing skin.
+Don’t wear a shirt with buttons that are struggling to open and showing skin - those are too tight.